-$49M Lost and Counting: A UX Analysis of Jumia’s Online Shopping Journey
+$49M Lost and Counting: A UX Audit of Jumia’s Online Shopping Journey

-A usability-focused teardown of Jumia’s product and checkout experience, identifying user experience gaps contributing to cart abandonment and lost revenue — with recommendations grounded in ecommerce best practices and heuristic evaluation.
+A ux audit of Jumia’s product and checkout experience, identifying user experience gaps contributing to cart abandonment and lost revenue with recommendations grounded in ecommerce best practices and heuristic evaluation.

 Company